Elk River Rockhounding Oregon River Gravel Bar Rockhounding

 Tools: Sand Dipper Square Scoop

-Land type: Rocky river
+Land type: Coastal river

 Best time to visit: Year-round

-Land manager: US Forest Service
+Land manager: U.S. Forest Service

 Fees: None